Gruppo Riva: History

-Pollution at ILVA Taranto plant
+It is also actively engaged in research and development, particularly focusing on technological innovation.
+Since the 1990s, it established a research and development laboratory at the plant in Lesegno (Cuneo, Italy), equipped with high-tech apparatus.
+Among them, the Gleeble 3800 thermomechanical simulator stands out as the only one of its kind in Italy.
+This simulator is utilized to replicate the entire steel processing cycle on tailor-made specimens.
+From a technological and production standpoint, this enables the conduct of thermal, chemical, and mechanical analyses and tests on various metal types.
+It replicates on samples weighing just a few hundred grams what is subsequently achieved on a large scale (hundreds and thousands of tons).

 On March 8, 2006, the Court of Cassation convicted Emilio Riva to 18 months granting conditional leniency, with regard to events occurred from December 1997 to November 1998 related to an attempted illegal coercion of some ILVA employees which Emilio Riva had been charged with others.

 On June 16, 2010, the Court of Cassation declared the extinction because of the statute of limitations of all the violations which Emilio Riva, among others, had been charged with, as to the events occurred from July 2000 to September 2002 related to the supposed violation of anti-pollution regulations in the management of the Ilva factory of Taranto.

-Pollution at Genoa plant

 On January 19, 2009, the Court of Appeal of Genoa declared null and void the first instance's verdict related to the charge of pollution and declared the extinction because of the statute of limitations of the other minor charges which Emilio Riva and two of his sons had been charged with in the management of the Ilva factory of Genoa, with regard to events occurred from 1995 to 2002 related to the violation of anti-pollution regulations.